danielburdeno/Recipe_Rec_Starter_Template/README.md

 ## Overview

 This repository can be used as a starting base to follow along for a streamlit demo/lesson using a recipe dataset to produce recipes based on ingredient and tag selection as well as conduct basic content similarity comparison and recommendation.
-In this reposistory are provided data files and a requirements file in order to reproduce the python coding environments
+In this reposistory are provided cleaned data files and a requirements file in order to reproduce the python coding environment.

 ## Environment Setup

 Anaconda or a similar environment and package manager will be need to setup.
-Streamlit utilizes pip to setup and install dependicies via it's cloud platform so will be using a requirements.txt file to document and denote package and environment information.
+Streamlit utilizes pip to setup and install dependicies via it's cloud platform so we will be using a requirements.txt file to document and denote package and environment information.

 To setup the corresponding environment via conda:
 - Step 1: Create environment with pip (feel free to give it a different name)